 A Combination Edge Element consists of two Short Edge Elements performed consecutively that progress on two separate curves to form a serpentine-like (S-shaped) pattern.
-The short edge element on each lobe must be sustained, in position, for at least three (3) seconds to be considered for level, but a Combination Edge Element may not exceed twelve (12) seconds in total.
-A change of position is not required for each part of the Combination Edge Element.
-A turn of no more than half a revolution is allowed between each Short Edge Element (except when attempting a twizzle as a "difficult turn as a connecting step" extra feature).
+The short edge element on each lobe must be held in position for at least three (3) seconds to attain a level, but a Combination Edge Element may not exceed twelve (12) seconds in total.
+A change of position is not required for each portion of the Combination Edge Element.
+A turn of no more than one-half revolution is allowed between each Short Edge Element.
 A change of foot is permitted between each Short Edge Element with no more than 2 steps between each part.
 A turn on the entry or exit is permitted.
 The primary focus is on the quality of edge for each part, and the secondary focus is on the positions attained.

-If there are more than 2 steps, or more than 1⁄2 revolution, (with the exception of the twizzle as a "difficult turn as a connecting step" additional feature) between each part of the Combination Edge Element, it will be called as two short edges and occupy two boxes.
+If there are more than 2 steps or more than 1⁄2 revolution between each part of the Combination Edge Element it will be called as two short edges and occupy two boxes.